oreoorbitz/employee-training-test/03_conditional_logic/02_more_conditional_logic/readme.txt

 5. For some insane reason, some elements that aren't supposed to have the heading role have the heading class, but these all have a number in the text, so any element with a class of "heading" and a text content that includes a number should not have the aria-role="heading" added!

+For this task, you can not make any changes to the HTML